The Question

 But the magic leaks out sideways.

-Too many ideas, too little focus.
+Too little focus.

-Good at everything,
+good at everything,

 master of jack shit.

-And the music,
+And the music -

 God, the music.

-Joints burning
+Fingers burning

-of arthritis.
+with arthritis.

-I tried painting.
+So I tried painting.

-laughing at me.
+The canvas laughed at me.

 Eyeballs meet eyeballs.